Welcome to our new website!

 Paper finishes can be classified into two main categories: coated stock and uncoated stock.
 Although they may seem similar, the real difference comes down to the way ink behaves on each type.

-The coated paper boasts a shiny gloss that keeps the ink on the surface, leading to less absorption.
 On the other hand, uncoated paper, which has no gloss, allows the ink to penetrate the paper more thoroughly.

 Common Paper Sizes

-The ISO A series of paper sizes is widely recognized and utilized, featuring dimensions like A0, A1, A2, A3, A4, A5, A6, A7, A8, and so on.
-This system operates on a principle where each subsequent size is precisely half the size of its predecessor when folded along the shorter edge.
+The ISO A series of paper sizes is widely recognised and utilised, featuring dimensions like A0, A1, A2, A3, A4, A5, A6, A7, A8, and so on.

 For instance, A5 is half the size of A4, while A4 is half of A3.
-A-sized paper is a popular choice for everyday printing and stationery needs.

 More like this